 If your child is 2 to 4 years of age, they can use Flonase Sensimist Allergy Relief instead.
 The dose is 1 spray (27.5 mcg/spray) in each nostril once a day.

-I'll Need to Buy A Special Allergy Eye Drop
+Will I Need to Buy A Special Allergy Eye Drop?

 Most likely not.
 Flonase can handle your itchy, red, watery eyes in addition to your runny nose.